dwyl/flutter-phoenix-channels-demo/README.md

 `_responses`
 and creating a `SizedBox`
 with a fixed height
-with the username of the connected user.
+with the username of the connected person.

 As seen earlier,
 `_connected` is updated